JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 Description:

-• start: Start index of the extraction.
+• start: Specifies the starting position for extraction.

 let str = "JavaScript";